The 7 Best Things to Do in Janakpur, Nepal

 Although, it can be interesting to see Janakpur during Hindu festivals, also keep in mind that there could be a lot of people – so if you don’t like crowded places, you may want to plan it otherwise.

-7 Best Things to Do in Janakpur
+The Best Things to Do in Janakpur, Nepal

 1. Visit the Janaki Mandir (Janaki Temple)

-• Opening times: 5:30-11 am, 4-8:30 pm
+- Opening Times: 5:30-11 am, 4-8:30 pm

 Janakpur is probably the most famous for the Janaki Temple.
 The temple is an important Hindu site and is dedicated to Goddess Sita.